 Simply put no, marriage counseling will not make things worse.
 The catch is that both parties must be willing to put in the work to fix the issues.
 However, there are therapists that can cause damage to your marriage and even you and your partner’s mental health.
 It all comes down to your work and how well you and your partner connect with your counselor.
 Although it’s not always easy to spot the signs of an ineffective counselor, if something feels off, talk to your partner and listen to yourself if the sessions just are not feeling right.
 Perhaps you’ll discover you’ve both been searching online, “when to stop marriage counseling” because neither of you feels you’ve made any progress after numerous sessions.

 This can all sound a bit bleak, but before you jump the ship on counseling altogether, a shift in who you go to might be all the change you need.
-For example, if you feel your current counselor is discussing divorce too much, it would be a good idea to go to a team that practices marriage-friendly therapy like Well Marriage Center.
+For example, if you feel your current counselor is discussing divorce too much, it would be a good idea to go to a team that practices pro-relationship therapy like Well Marriage Center.

 What are the Signs Marriage Counseling is Working?